 Throughout the grades, older students meet with younger students several times during the year to read together, do math or celebrate holidays.
 Connections between children are made that last a lifetime.

 Special Friend's Day is a wonderful opportunity for your child(ren) to share a morning on an afternoon with a grandparent or special friend.
 An activity is planned that all participants can enjoy whether they are four (4) or 94!

 During the school year, there are various occasions where families are invited to art exhibitions, musical performances and plays.

 Walking through the halls of PJA at Purim you see kings, queens and other characters from the Purim story, and every year our music director and faculty direct an original Purim schpiel!
 We also celebrate with a traditional carnival, put on by middle school students.
 We share in the mitzvah of mishloach manot, giving gifts of food to members of our community.
 We fulfill the mitzvah of Matanot L’evyonim, gifts for the poor, by collecting tzedakah and donating it to the community.

 Israel’s Independence Day is celebrated at PJA with a big party celebrating Israel’s birthday.
 We have class performances, do crafts, sing songs, and participate in school-wide Israeli folk dancing.

 Families of preschoolers up through middle schoolers dance to the music of a lively DJ at PJA’s all-school dance.
 Students (and families!) come to show off their dancing skills!

-During the Last Day of School assembly, each grade passes a ‘key’onto the next grade.
-This includes a presentation by one grade to the next grade.
-Presentations include songs, videos, poems.
+During the Last Day of School assembly, each grade passes a ‘key’ onto the next grade.
+Presentations include original songs, videos, and poems, and our whole community is invited.